-How may miles can electric cars go without stopping?
+How many miles can electric cars go without stopping?

-Charging infrastructure is also growing rapidly, so if you’re in a town or city it shouldn’t be hard to find somewhere to park and charge your car if you run out rage.
+Charging infrastructure is also growing rapidly, so if you’re in a town or city it shouldn’t be hard to find somewhere to park and charge your car if you run out of range.

 Range can also be extended if you drive efficiently.
 This is similar to petrol and diesel vehicles.
 If you keep the pedal to the metal for long periods, do fast starts and lots of stop-starting, your battery will run down faster.